Angelly-rondon/Angelly-Rondon/README.md

 I love to learn about how softwares and hardwares work, and how the technology can help us to solve real problems.
 Fell free to explore my work here 🥰

-💻 You can find more about my profissional work in my LinkedIn, by the link below: www.linkedin.com/in/angelly-rondon-lkd205540
+💻 You can find more about my profissional work in my LinkedIn, by the link below: \n www.linkedin.com/in/angelly-rondon-lkd205540

 <!--